naviter/seeyou_competition_scripts/README.md

 # Contributing guidelines

 You wrote a great script, found a bug and corrected it?
 Great!
-Let us incoprorate your changes bIf you want to improve on our existing scripts or add your own, please fork the repo, make your changes in a new branch and create a pull request.
+To incorportate changes to existing scripts or adding your own scripts, please fork the repo, make your changes in a new branch and create a pull request.
 Pull requests from forks are described in [pull request from fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) article.